ga-explorer/GeometricAlgebraFulcrumLib/GeometricAlgebraFulcrumLib/GeometricAlgebraFulcrumLib.Lite/Geometry/Conformal/Conformal Geometry.md

 var intersectionElement = plane.Intersect(sphere);
 ```

-It is also possible to encode CGA blades directly without defining elements using code similar to:
+It is also possible to encode CGA blades directly from Eucludean components without defining elements using code similar to:

 ```c#
 var cga = RGaConformalSpace.Create(5);